 Erich is a system designer at Nextstage Design.
-He is projection supervisor at Yale Repertory Theatre and an assistant professor at Yale School of Drama, where he teaches courses in projection engineering, control systems for live entertainment, and digital technologies.
+He was projection supervisor at Yale Repertory Theatre and an assistant professor at Yale School of Drama, where he taught courses in projection engineering, control systems for live entertainment, and digital technologies.
 Erich has designed numerous video, LED, automation, network, and control systems for Hudson Scenic Studio, including two theaters for Disney Cruise Lines, many Broadway shows and tours, and several parade floats for Disney’s Magic Kingdom.
-His strong engineering background and diverse theatrical experience give him a unique perspective on the design of user-friendly, mission-critical systems that fit our client’s needs.
+His strong engineering background and diverse theatrical experience give him a unique perspective on the design of user-friendly, mission-critical systems that fit our clients’ needs.